ArchAssault-Project/archassault/newtoolsannounce.md

 * [mobiusft](http://savannah.nongnu.org/projects/mobiusft) - An open-source forensic framework written in Python/GTK that manages cases and case items, providing an abstract interface for developing extensions.

+* [secscan](http://code.google.com/p/secscan-py/) - A Web Apps Scanner and Much more utilities

 Thanks for the newest requests.